 Coloring and activity sheets are fun ways to get them more involved.
-ENERGY STAR® has free printables, including a superhero activity book and child-friendly checklist to show kids how they can help save energy around the house.
+ENERGY STAR® has free printables, including a child-friendly checklist they can help save energy around the house.
 It’s a super easy (and fun) way to introduce them to the world of energy conservation.

 Point Out What Uses Electricity

 You’d be surprised just how many people — even adults — don’t know what is powered by electricity in their own homes.
 All that power has to come from somewhere and most of the time it comes from electricity.

 Go around the house with your kids and point out everything that uses electricity, from light switches, to appliances, to electronics, and more.
 Have them make a list of things they see that use electricity – and whoever finds the most gets a prize!